sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 <a name="Overview"></a>
 ## Overview ##

 Creating cross-platform mobile applications can be challenging.
-Besides the platform differences in the code, implementing DevOps practices like Continuous Integration (CI) and Continuous Delivery (CD)for mobile solutions is also difficult.
+Besides the platform differences in the code, implementing DevOps practices like Continuous Integration (CI) and Continuous Delivery (CD) for mobile solutions is also difficult.

 However, using [Xamarin](https://xamarin.com/) developers can build and debug native apps for iOS, Android and Windows from a single, shared C# codebase.
-Furthermore, developers can leverage [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx) (VSTS) for source code, work item management, CI and CD for mobile applications.
+Furthermore, developers can leverage [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx) (VSTS) for source code, work item management, Continuous Integration and Continuous Delivery for mobile applications.

 ### A Note About HealthClinic.Biz ###
 The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz).
 This is a sample from Microsoft.
 The code has been modified slightly for this workshop, so you may find differences.
 The mobile apps in the project connect to two services that are hosted in Azure - an
-Azure Mobile App and an Azure Web App.
+Azure Mobile App service and an Azure Web App.
 The Azure apps have been modified for this workshop so that they are _read only_.
-Any add, update or delete method will return a successful response but will not modify any data in the backing database.
+Any add, update or delete method will return a successful response but will not modify any data in the database.
 If you wish to host these services yourself after the workshop, then please refer to the
 [Deployment to Azure](https://github.com/Microsoft/HealthClinic.biz/wiki/Deployment-to-Azure) page in the wiki.

 <a name="Objectives"></a>